TokTok/.github/README.md

-# template
+# .github

-Template repository with all the files needed to set up a new project within TokTok
+GitHub global configs for all repos in the TokTok organisation.